 - High risk of bugs

-- Compared to the Agile model, take more time to make the final delivery
+- Compared to the Agile model, it takes more time to make the final delivery

-- Difficult to measure client needs in terms of a functional specification during the requirements phase
+- Difficult to measure client needs in terms of a functional specification during the requirement phase

 Agile or Waterfall?
 Which methodology is right for your project?

 Agile software development is built on adapting to flexible requirements and satisfying users and clients by delivering working software early.
 While traditional software development life cycle like Waterfall, V-shaped, Iterative and Spiral models all belong to the predictive approach.

 In the nutshell, all of them are designed to sacrifice the development requirements and expectations.
 But how to choose the right software development life cycle for your company?
 Which work will deliver the most value to your clients?

 Both software development life cycle models have pros and cons.
 However, the Waterfall model implies challenges to projects that lack time and resources for implementation and support.

 On the other hand, the Agile SDLC model is well-known for its flexibility.
 Changes can be made at any stage of the development process.